HTsandaruvan/appointment-booking-frontend/README.md

   - Success and error toast notifications powered by `react-hot-toast`.
   - Real-time updates for booking confirmations and profile changes.
   - Real-time updates for booking confirmations and cancl via emails.

+-📊 Admin Analytics:
+  -Implementation: Use Chart.js or Recharts to display analytics (e.g., most popular time slots, user booking trends).
+  -Benefit: Gives admins insights for better resource allocation and slot management.

+-🗃️ Pagination & Filtering for Admin Panels:
+  -Implementation: Add pagination and filtering on user and appointment management tables.
+  -Benefit: Improves performance and usability when dealing with large datase
 ---

 ## 🏗️ **Tech Stack**